ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 The mandatory and optional to disclose data elements in an SD-CWT are credential type specific.
 Several distinct credential types might be applicable to a given use case.
-Issuer's MUST perform a privacy and confidentiality assessment regarding each credential type they intend to issue prior to issuance.
+Issuers MUST perform a privacy and confidentiality assessment regarding each credential type they intend to issue prior to issuance.

 ## Threat Model